memari-majid/Agentic-AI-Systems/docs/AI_Strategies/index.md

 ⏱️ **Estimated reading time: 3 minutes**

 This track explores the strategic, organizational, and leadership aspects of AI implementation.
 Learn how to drive successful AI transformation, build teams, and manage AI initiatives across different business contexts.
+While focusing on strategic considerations, this track complements the technical implementations covered in [Modern AI Frameworks](../Modern_AI_Frameworks/index.md) including enterprise platforms like AWS Bedrock, Google Vertex AI, and autonomous agent solutions.

 ## Table of Contents